HNik2/image_segmentation_using_neural_network/README.md

-# image_segmentation_using_U-Net_neural_network
+# sift_detector
-Find the nuclei in divergent images to advance medical discovery using U-Net architecture
+oject detector using SIFT and opencv